 How to choose the best snowboard instructor course for you

-You’ve chosen to teach the sport you love and done your research thoroughly, but essentially it will boil down to one question: Which is the best snowboard instructor course for me?
+You’ve chosen to teach the sport you love and done your research, but essentially it will boil down to one question: Which is the best snowboard instructor course for me?

-There are a lot of options out there so, first of all, you need to work out what you want to gain out of the experience.
+There are so many options, and you need to work out what you want to gain out of the experience.
 For each person their final goal is going to be the deciding factor on which instructor course is best for them.

 Is this a Gap year or a career choice?
 Either option is going to push you in a slightly different direction.